wp-pot/wp-pot/readme.md

   Description: Keyword to trigger translator comment.
   Type: `string`
   Default: `translators:`
+- `copyrightText`
+  Description: Copyright text
+  Type: `function|string`
+  Default: A function that takes `options` object as a argument and return the default copyright text.
 - `domain`
   Description: Domain to retrieve the translated text.
 All textdomains is included if undefined.
   Type: `string`